What are the responsibilities and job description for the RN/LPN Charge Nurse position at Pleasantview?

 REGULATORY COMPLIANCE REQUIREMENTS: |

-The Staff Nurse is required to report any arrest, charge, or conviction of a crime other than a traffic violation, and receipt of notice of any agency investigation or charge, including investigations relating to licensure, certification status, or dependent adult or child abuse within 48 hours and may not perform services pending such report.
+The charge nurse is required to report any arrest, charge, or conviction of a crime other than a traffic violation, and receipt of notice of any agency investigation or charge, including investigations relating to licensure, certification status, or dependent adult or child abuse within 48 hours and may not perform services pending such report.
 Failure to report such an arrest, charge, conviction, investigation or similar issue may result in termination.
+The charge nurse must understand the nature of resident care and resident rights and comply with these requirements at all times.
+A charge nurse who reasonably believes a dependent adult has suffered dependent adult abuse is required to report suspected abuse to the Director of Nursing within twenty-four (24) hours.
+During the course of employment the charge nurse is also required to report any information that may impact patient/resident care, including, but not limited to, violations of resident rights and HIPAA violations, to his or her supervisor or the CEO. |

 |